aoaow/rust_cli_binary_with_sqlite/README.md

 ## Introduction

 `rust_cli` is a Rust command-line application that manages a task list stored in a SQLite database.
 It supports creating, reading, updating, and deleting tasks via command-line arguments, demonstrating CRUD operations and leveraging Rust's unique features.
+You can access the detailed introductory video [here](https://youtu.be/RmSjr4ubk3U)

 ## Features